 Ref No ACTIVITY RESPONSIBLE AGENCY TIMEFRAME 1.
 Support to SMME and Cooperative Planning and Development 2.
-Identify opportunities in manufacturing with aim of creating and support Small business and job creation (Construction of Mzimvubu Dam) Planning and Development 3.
-Coordinate Implementation of District Development Projects Office of the Municipal Manager 4.
+On massive food production - allocate interventions/FUNDING model in accordance with the size of the land or hectorage available to ensure food surplus and produced by farmers Planning and Development 2021 3.
+On Land: Conduct Land Audit to ensure optimal planning and use of land parcels for agricultural development Office of the Municipal Manager 2021 4.
 Identify value chain beneficiation in manufacturing, mining and tourism and tourism sectors Planning and Development 5.
-Improve interface with the institutions of high learning Planning and Development 2020-2021 6.
-Support the Small Scale Fisheries Program implemented the Department of Agriculture, Forestry and Fisheries Planning and Development 2020-2021
+Prepare a report on how many cooperatives supported and what is the status of each Cooperative Planning and Development 2020-2021

+6. Support the Small Scale Fisheries Program implemented the Department of Agriculture, Forestry and Fisheries Planning and Development 2020-2021 7.
+Review the Livestock improvement programme (its impact)